MicrosoftDocs/azure-devops-docs/docs/pipelines/apps/nodejs/build-gulp.md

 ---
 title: CI build for a Node.js app with gulp
-description: Learn how you can define a continuous integration (CI) build process for your Node.js app with gulp in Azure Pipelines or Team Foundation Server (TFS) ms.prod: devops ms.technology: devops-cicd ms.topic: quickstart
+description: Learn how you can define a continuous integration (CI) build pipeline for your Node.js app with gulp in Azure Pipelines or Team Foundation Server (TFS) ms.prod: devops ms.technology: devops-cicd ms.topic: quickstart